 WooCommerce shipping classes let you group products with the same properties.
 You can use them to group products that need to be handled with care.
-You could differ small, light products from the big, heavy ones.
-In this article I will teach you how to use WooCommerce shipping classes.
+You could differentiate:

 You need to go to WooCommerce → Shipping → Shipping classes.
 You’ll find the Add shipping class button.
 Just click it to add a new one.